Eddie & Frankie by Katherine Hearst

 Funded by Film and Television Charity and Arts Council England, Eddie and Frankie short is a coming-of-age story set against the backdrop of the pit closures in the northeast of England in the early ‘90s.

 Like most girls, Frankie loves her Dad.
 She wants to be like him, she wants to impress him.
 She’s 13 and looking for a role model, but Eddie’s in crisis himself.
 He’s just been made redundant and his world has been turned upside down.

-The design (an overt reference to Cartoon Saloon aesthetics) took a year to finalise, with hand-crafted watercolour backgrounds with 2D digital (Photoshop) animation.
+The design (an overt reference to Cartoon Saloon aesthetics) took a year to finalize, with hand-crafted watercolor backgrounds with 2D digital (Photoshop) animation.

 A lot of depictions of the industrial north in popular culture are often drained of colour and quite grim- I wanted my design to be beautiful and intensely colourful.
 I came across John Bulmer’s photographic series ‘The North’ , it featured pastel coloured images of the North of England in the 1960s, I borrowed this palette of muted blues and small splashes of bright red/or orange - Katherine Hearst

 The result is both a poignant and tender animation short, which wisely concentrates on a personal story (father and daughter), without for a moment forgetting its social surroundings.
 There are lessons to be learned here: one of them is that role model following won't really work if a strong personal connection is absent.
 Employing both a nostalgic look ('90s cameras would really look ancient in the age of selfies) but going dramatic and confrontational when needed, Eddie & Frankie is a testament to the calamities social abandonment can bring to human relationships -and the emotional fight you need to conduct if you wish not to be left behind.